wp-plugins/feedweb/Readme.txt

 3. Go to your posts' table, choose a post and click on the PLUS icon.
 4. Set the new widget's parameters and publish it.
 5. Now you can browse to your post and see the widget at the bottom.
-6. For the Front Page Widget: Use short-code **[FeedwebFrontWidget]** to display the list of Most Voted / Best Rated / Latest posts at the front page of your blog.
+6. For the Feeder Sidebar Widget: Use short-code **[FeedwebFeederBar]** to display the Feeder in your blog.

 == Screenshots ==